Theaker Wilder: Tutor to Goldsmith

 From Thomas Campbell – He was admitted a sizer or servitor of Trinity college, Dublin, in his sixteenth year, [11th June, 1745] a circumstance which denoted considerable proficiency; and three years afterwards was elected one of the exhibitioners on the foundation of Erasmus Smith.
 But though he occasionally distinguished himself by his translations from the classics, his general appearance at the university corresponded neither with the former promises, nor future development of his talents.
 He was, like Johnson, a lounger at the college-gate.
 He gained neither premiums nor a scholarship, and was not admitted to the degree of bachelor of arts till two years after the regular time.
 His backwardness, it would appear, was the effect of despair more than of wilful negligence.
 He had been placed under a savage tutor, named Theaker Wilder, who used to insult him at public examinations, and to treat his delinquencies with a ferocity that broke his spirit.
 On one occasion, poor Oliver was so imprudent as to invite a company of young people, of both sexes, to a dance and supper in his rooms; on receiving intelligence of which, Theaker grimly repaired to the place of revelry, belaboured him before his guests, and rudely broke up the assembly.
 The disgrace of this inhuman treatment drove him for a time from the university.
 He set out from Dublin, intending to sail from Cork for some other country, he knew not whither; but, after wandering about till he was reduced to such famine, that he thought a handful of grey peas, which a girl gave him at a wake, the sweetest repast he had ever tasted, he returned home, like the prodigal son, and matters were adjusted for his being received again at college.

 Examiner of Edmund Burke

-There is also record of Wilder's contacts with Goldsmith's contemporary, Edmund Burke.
+There is also a record of Wilder's contacts with Goldsmith's contemporary, Edmund Burke.
 Wilder examined Burke in 1745.
 It seems that Burke did not relish the experience, and took a dim view of Wilder.